michaeltlombardi/pentola/content/01-core-mechanics/action-resolution.md

 ## Approach

-Once the intent is known, the player must explain their approach - how the character will attempt to realize their intent through action.
+Once the intent is known, the player must explain their approach—how the character will attempt to realize their intent through action.

 {{< aside example "Explaining Approach" >}}
 Chris is playing as Giuseppe "Porkslope" Esposito, a guerilla art-mage who uses his skill and magic boots to lay traps.